tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 **Expected Response** COMPLIANT if dwc:footprintWKT is bdq:NotEmpty; otherwise NOT_COMPLIANT

-Is shorthand for the the explicit, but much harder to read:
+This is shorthand for the explicit, but much harder to read:
 * bdqffdq:hasResponseStatus is RUN_HAS_RESULT and bdqffdq:hasResponseResult is COMPLIANT with an explanatory bdqffdq:hasResponseComment that dwc:footprintWKT contains a value if dwc:footprintWKT is bdq:NotEmpty;
 * otherwise bdqffdq:hasResponseStatus is RUN_HAS_RESULT and bdqffdq:hasResponseResult is NOT_COMPLIANT with an explanatory bdqffdq:hasResponseComment stating that dwc:footprintWKT contains no value.